On the Minimax Regret in Online Ranking with Top-k Feedback: Minimax Regret Rates for PL, SL and DCG

 By Equation (\ref{eq:pl_sl}), PL has exactly the same minimax regret rates as SL.

-\textbf{Discussion.} Corollary \ref{cor:pl} shows this game is hard for almost all values of $k$.
-In particular, since in reality, small values of $k$ are more interesting, it rules out the possibility of better regret for practically interesting cases for $k$.
+\textbf{Discussion.} Corollary \ref{cor:pl} shows that this game is hard for almost all values of $k$.
+In particular, since, in reality, small values of $k$ are more interesting, it rules out the possibility of better regret for practically interesting cases for $k$.
 We also note that \citet{Chaudhuri17} showed the failure of local observability only for $k=1$.

 As for the time complexity, \citet{Chaudhuri17} provided an efficient (polynomial of $m$ time) algorithm for PL and SL for values of $k$ when global observability holds, so we have an efficient algorithm for $k=1,2,...,m-2$.
 For $k=m$, \citet{Suehiro12} and \citet{Ailon14} have already shown efficient algorithms.
 The only case left out is $k=m-1$.
 Such a large value of $k$ is not interesting in practice, so we do not pursue this question.

-Similarly, since negated DCG also satisfies Assumption \ref{ass:rl_strictly_increasing}, we have the following corollary from Theorem \ref{thm:rl}. \begin{cor}[Local observability for DCG] With respect to loss matrix $L$ and feedback matrix $H$ for DCG, the local observability fails for $k=1,...,m-2$ and holds for $k=m-1, m$. \end{cor} \textbf{Minimax regret rate for DCG.} Corollary 10 of \citet{Chaudhuri17} has shown that for DCG, the minimax regret rate is $O(T^{2/3})$ for $1 \le k \le m$.
+Similarly, since negated DCG also satisfies Assumption \ref{ass:rl_strictly_increasing}, we have the following corollary from Theorem \ref{thm:rl}. \begin{cor}[Local observability for DCG] With respect to loss matrix $L$ and feedback matrix $H$ for DCG, the local observability fails for $k=1,...,m-2$ and holds for $k=m-1, m$. \end{cor} \textbf{Minimax regret rate for DCG.} Corollary 10 of \citet{Chaudhuri17} showed that for DCG, the minimax regret rate is $O(T^{2/3})$ for $1 \le k \le m$.
 Combining with our Corollary \ref{cor:dcg} and chaining with Theorem \ref{thm:classification_finite_partial_monitoring}, we immediately have the minimax regret for DCG:

 \textbf{Discussion.} Corollary \ref{cor:dcg} generalizes the results in \citet{Chaudhuri17} that showed local observability fails only for $k=1$, and rules out the possibility of better regret for values of $k$ that are practically interesting.
 Also, there are efficient algorithms for $k=1,2,...,m-2$ \citep{Chaudhuri17} and for $k=m$ \citep{Suehiro12,Ailon14}.
 Again, we are not interested in designing an efficient algorithm for $k=m-1$.